-Placing restrictions on unhealthy food promotions is one way governments could help tackle the obesity crisis but policymakers need to know what measures might be the most effective.
+Placing restrictions on unhealthy food promotions is one way governments could help tackle the obesity crisis, but policymakers need to know what measures might be the most effective.

 Obesity is a serious problem across the UK and Scotland has the highest prevalence of obesity and excess weight of any UK nation.
 Our diets are heavily influenced by our food environment – the availability and convenience of food, advertising prompts and the information that surrounds us.
-Our food environments shape our opportunity to be healthy – and our lives are saturated with unhealthy influence.
+Our food environments shape our opportunity to be healthy – and our lives are saturated with unhealthy influences.

 Promotions on food and drink such as buy one get one free offers or discounts on price are disproportionately applied to unhealthy foods, meaning people tend to consume a higher number of unhealthy foods and drinks as a result of these offers.